SkygearIO/skygear-doc/content/server/configuring.md

 # Logging

-Logging let you keep track on what happening at Skygear.
-Information from log are very import for bugs and performance diagnosis.
+Logging let you keep track of what is happening in Skygear.
+Information from log are very important for bugs and performance diagnosis.

 Level of logging: `debug`, `info`, `warn`, `error`, `fatal`, `panic`

-To change the Skygear logging level, modify the `.ini` `[log]` section will do.
+To change the Skygear logging level, modify the `.ini` `[log]` section.

 ```
 [log]
 level = warn
 ```

-Skygear support [Sentry](https://getsentry.com/) as logging backend, to enable logging to Sentry, just add dsn config to the `.ini` as follow.
+Skygear support [Sentry](https://getsentry.com/) as logging backend, to enable logging to Sentry, just add dsn config to the `.ini` as follows.

 ```
 [log-hook]